Prosperity and Peace Movement: Economy

+Foreign policy

-Prosperity and Peace Movement accuses Ukraine of carrying out terrorist attacks on Russian territory using NATO weapons and argues that Russia is wrongly held responsible for various types of attacks.
+Prosperity and Peace Movement opposes the European Union and NATO, arguing that Poland should become at least as assertive against these institutions as Robert Fico of Slovakia or Viktor Orbán of Hungary.
+The party accuses Ukraine of carrying out terrorist attacks on Russian territory using NATO weapons and argues that Russia is wrongly held responsible for various types of attacks.
 The movement also states that Ukraine has no good intentions towards Poland, describing the Ukrainian soldiers as "adorned with swastikas and Wehrmacht crosses".
 RDiP calls for the end of the war in Ukraine, warning against the damage to Polish economy and living cost if Poland continues to gear its economy towards war and implements general mobilization.
-It also argues that Ukraine should recognize the Donetsk and Lugansk People's Republics.
+It also argues that Ukraine should recognize the Donetsk and Lugansk People's Republics; RDiP promised to "stop the war in 24 hours" by closing all routes that Western aid flows through Poland to Ukraine.
+Polityka has described the party as supportive of Vladimir Putin and Alexander Lukashenko.

+The party has argued that the 2014 Russian annexation of Crimea was legal, and stated that the Russo-Ukrainian War had been caused by "foreign capital".
+It has criticized the reports of Russian war crimes, stating that there are less casualties than claimed by Western media.
+Maciak described Putin, Lukashenko and Xi Jinping as the "beacons of normality" in a world ruled by "evil capital".
+Conversely, the Prosperity and Peace Movement postulated diplomatic reconciliation of Poland with Russia and Belarus, and making Poland the central partner of China in Europe.
+It also holds anti-Atlanticist views; Maciak praised the Soviet Union, claiming that the USSR did not kill civilians during World War II, but that the United States and Western Allies did.